firebase/firebase-js-sdk/common/api-review/util.api.md

 // @public
 export function isIndexedDBAvailable(): boolean;

-// Warning: (ae-missing-release-tag) "isIndexedDbTransactionError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "isIndexedDbTransactionError" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public
+// @internal
 export function isIndexedDbTransactionError(e: Error): boolean;

 // Warning: (ae-missing-release-tag) "isMobileCordova" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)